‘The Bachelor: The Women Tell All’ Spoilers: Caelynn Miller-Keyes Gets Emotional In The Hot Seat

 — The Bachelor (@BachelorABC) March 5, 2019

 Of course, now that viewers have seen the first part of Underwood’s overnight dates in Portugal, it’s easier to see why he eliminated Miller-Keyes.
-During his time in Portugal he came to realize he wanted Cassie Randolph to be his final one and he had felt he was falling in love with both Hannah Godwin and Tayshia Adams too.
+During his time in Portugal, he came to realize he wanted Cassie Randolph to be his final one and he had felt he was falling in love with both Hannah Godwin and Tayshia Adams too.

-The show’s Twitter page has shared a sneak peek from Tuesday’s “Women Tell All” and it confirms that Caelynn will be teary-eyed and want clarity from Colton.
+The show’s Twitter page has shared a sneak peek from Tuesday’s “Women Tell All,” and it confirms that Caelynn will be teary-eyed and want clarity from Colton.
 Will she feel any better once filming is over?

 From the sounds of things, Miller-Keyes is still working through all of the hurt that came from the experience.
 However, fans may not want to count her out when it comes to returning to look for love this summer on Bachelor in Paradise.